SUMMARY

 - The war between Saul’s northern forces and David’s southern supporters (2 Samuel 2-4) is missing.

-- No mention of David’s adultery with BathshebaWife of David and mother of Solomon.
+- The Chronicler makes no mention of David’s adultery with BathshebaWife of David and mother of Solomon.
 More, his murder of UriahOne of King David's military heroes and the husband of Bathsheba.
-More, the questionable circumstances of Solomon’s birth, or the struggle for power between David’s sons (2 Samuel 11-20) appears.
+More, the questionable circumstances of Solomon’s birth, or the struggle for power between David’s sons (2 Samuel 11-20).

 In Chronicles, David’s rise to power begins and ends with “all Israel” (not just the south) gathered together at Hebron to celebrate David’s anointing as king (1 Chronicles 11:1-3; 12:38-40).

-At the end of chapter 10, God’s activity in turning the kingdom over to David was noted.
-That theme appears here as well in the phrase “according to the word of the LORD” concerning Israel (11:10; 12:23).
+The end of 1 Chronicles 10 notes God’s activity in turning the kingdom over to David.
+That theme also appears here in the phrase “according to the word of the LORD” (11:3, 10; 12:23).
 David is God’s chosen king for all of Israel.